 Saudi Arabia World Cup Friendlies

 Saudi Arabia recently played two friendlies as preparation for the World Cup, a 3-0 victory against Moldova, and then a 4-1 loss to Iraq at the end of February.
-Coming up, on the 23rd of March they will play Ukraine, before a match against Belgium four days later.
-Italy, who shockingly failed to make the World Cup in 2018, will then be their opponents on the 28th of May.
-Finally they will play the 2014 champions Germany on the 8th of June.
+They then drew against Ukraine, but got hammered by Belgium four days later.
+Two wins against Algeria and Greece followed, and then two losses to Italy and Peru nearly concluded their World Cup friendlies.
+Finally they lost to Mats Hummels and Germany on the 8th of June.